curtisgreene/curtisgreene.github.io/_posts/2017-05-04-what-is-an-ajax.markdown

 ![apple jacks](https://media.giphy.com/media/ell2hMOHGVeo/giphy.gif "Apple Jacks don't taste like apples")

-Ajax is not a program, a tool, or a plugin -- It doesn't event taste like apples! -- its a concept.
+Ajax is not a programming language, a tool, or a plugin -- It doesn't event taste like apples! -- its a concept.
 That's not to say that the implementation of Ajax doesn't add any concrete code to your program -- it definitely does -- but it doesn't introduce a new syntax or functions.
 It merely uses what Javascript has already built for us.

 Ajax is the method of exchanging data with a server, and updating parts of a web page – without reloading the entire page.
 Any way you can implement that functionality in a JS application falls under the umbrella of Ajax.